 - Q. If my shares are held in "street name," will my broker automatically vote them for me? - A. No. NYSE MKT rules do not permit brokers discretionary authority to vote on the approval of the Preferred Conversion Proposal, the Note Conversion Proposal, the Board Election Proposal or the 2013 Plan Amendment Proposal.
 Your broker can vote your shares only if you provide instructions on how to vote.
 You should instruct your broker to vote your shares.
-Your broker can tell you how to provide these instructions.. - Q. Who can help answer my questions? - A. If you have questions, you may write or call GEE Group, Inc. 184 Shuman Blvd., Suite 420, Naperville, Illinois 60563, 630-954-0400, Attention: Secretary. - Q. Where will the Annual Meeting be held? - A. The meeting will be held at The Washington Hilton, Jay Room, 1919 Connecticut Ave NW, Washington DC 20009. - Q. What is the Board of Directors recommendation in voting the proposals? - A. On the basis of the factors described herein, the Board of Directors has unanimously determined, that each of (i) the Preferred Conversion Proposal, (ii) the Note Conversion Proposal; (iii) the Board Election Proposal; (iv) the Auditor Ratification proposal; (v) the 2013 Plan Amendment Proposal and (vi) the Adjournment Proposal is advisable and fair to, and in the best interests of, the Company and recommends that the stockholders of the Company vote: - 1.
-FOR the Preferred Conversion Proposal; - 2.
-FOR the Note Conversion Proposal; - 3.
-FOR the Board Election Proposal; - 4.
-FOR the Auditor Ratification Proposal; - 5.
-FOR the 2013 Plan Amendment Proposal; and - 3.
-FOR the Adjournment Proposal.
+Your broker can tell you how to provide these instructions.. - Q. Who can help answer my questions? - A. If you have questions, you may write or call GEE Group, Inc. 184 Shuman Blvd., Suite 420, Naperville, Illinois 60563, 630-954-0400, Attention: Secretary. - Q. Where will the Annual Meeting be held? - A. The meeting will be held at The Washington Hilton, Jay Room, 1919 Connecticut Ave NW, Washington DC 20009. - Q. What is the Board of Directors recommendation in voting the proposals and resolutions?

+A. On the basis of the factors described herein, the Board of Directors has unanimously determined, that each of (i) the Preferred Conversion Proposal, (ii) the Note Conversion Proposal; (iii) the Board Election Proposal; (iv) the Auditor Ratification proposal; (v) the 2013 Plan Amendment Proposal; (vi) the Say on Pay Resolution; (vii) a vote for every "Three Years" for the Say on Pay Frequency Resolution and (viii) the Adjournment Proposal is advisable and fair to, and in the best interests of, the Company and recommends that the stockholders of the Company vote:

+- 1. FOR the Preferred Conversion Proposal;

+- 2. FOR the Note Conversion Proposal;

+- 3. FOR the Board Election Proposal;

+- 4. FOR the Auditor Ratification Proposal;

+- 5. FOR the 2013 Plan Amendment Proposal;

+- 6. FOR the Say on Pay Resolution;

+- 7. FOR a vote for every "Three Years" for the Say on Pay Frequency Resolution;